salihmarangoz/UbuntuTweaks/README.md

 sudo nano /etc/sudoers
 ```

-- Add the following line and save:
+- Add the following line and save: (Replace YOURUSERNAMEHERE with your username)

 ```
-user ALL=(ALL) NOPASSWD: /usr/bin/psd-overlay-helper
+YOURUSERNAMEHERE ALL=(ALL) NOPASSWD: /usr/bin/psd-overlay-helper
 ```

 - Run psd again: